H-DNA/MPiSC/implementations/ltqueue/README.md

   new_val = f(old_val) # new-value-computation time-frame
   sc(svar, new_val)
   ```
   `sc` will succeed if `location` is not accessed in the time between `ll` and `sc`, even if `location` is written the same value.
-Therefore, LL/SC allows us to set a location to a new value if it hasn't been accessed since last read.
+Therefore, LL/SC allows us to set a location to a new value if it has not been accessed since last read.

   Ignoring the ABA problem, this should be roughly equivalent:
   ```python